 P2P networks have unfortunately earned a bad name because the technology was misused in its infancy.
 However, companies like Microsoft and Cubbit are working to reclaim the reputation of peer-to-peer services – even if their end-users don’t realise it.

-For more information about Cubbit, please visit our website.
+For more information about Cubbit, learn more about Cubbit Cells here.